-A copy of our 2021 Annual Report to Stockholders (consisting of our Annual Report on Form 10-K for the year ended December 31, 2021 but excluding the exhibits to such Annual Report) will be mailed, without charge, to stockholders entitled to notice of and to vote at the Annual Meeting, to the extent requested by such stockholders.
-Requests for a copy of our 2021 Annual Report to Stockholders should be mailed to OptiNose, Inc., 1020 Stony Hill Road, Suite 300, Yardley, Pennsylvania 19067, Attention: Corporate Secretary.
+A copy of our 2022 Annual Report to Stockholders (consisting of our Annual Report on Form 10-K for the year ended December 31, 2022 but excluding the exhibits to such Annual Report) has been made available or mailed concurrently with this Proxy Statement, without charge, to stockholders entitled to notice of and to vote at the Annual Meeting.
 We will provide copies of the exhibits to the Form 10-K upon request by eligible stockholders, provided that we may impose a reasonable fee for providing such exhibits, which is limited to our reasonable expenses.
 Requests for copies of such exhibits should be mailed to OptiNose, Inc., 1020 Stony Hill Road, Suite 300, Yardley, Pennsylvania 19067, Attention: Corporate Secretary.